ushahidi/Ushahidi_Deploy/README.md

-# Script for Unattended Deployments of Ushahidi_Web
+# Scripts for Unattended Deployments of Ushahidi_Web

 ## Debian 6.0 (Squeeze)